12 Fun Facts About Pugs

 These wrinkly-faced dogs have an adorably rich history.
-Read up on essential facts for any pug fanatic.
+In honor of National Pug Day, read up on essential facts for any pug fanatic.

 Because the pug lineage stretches so far back, their early history is a little murky.
 Most believe that the breed originated in China and existed before 400 BCE and were called (or at least closely related to a breed called) “lo-sze.”
 Buddhist monks kept the dogs as pets in Tibetan monasteries.